testcontainers/testcontainers-go/docs/modules/postgres.md

 #### Wait Strategies

-Given you could need to wait for different conditions, in particular using a wait.ForSQL strategy, the Postgres container exposes a `WithWaitStrategy` option to set a custom wait strategy.
+Given you could need to wait for different conditions, in particular using a wait.ForSQL strategy, the Postgres container exposes a `testcontainers.WithWaitStrategy` option to set a custom wait strategy.

 <!--codeinclude-->
 [Set Wait Strategy](../../modules/postgres/postgres_test.go) inside_block:withWaitStrategy